This file includes Frowns and Tears and Someone's in Trouble.

 It's different writing that an infant is fussy than writing how your kid has fights and is difficult etc. Even with my oldest, I write that she talks a lot...but it's good she can share things with me.
 I write that she whines sometimes, but it shows she's independent and knows what she wants.
 I don't dwell on the bad, just occasionally mention it lightly.

 - (Denny)...I don't think there is really anything that you shouldn't write about as long as you balance the negative with positive.
 I like the idea of using the positive way of stating things.
-I already did that in my childhood album when I described myself as 'determined, independent, adventuresome and high-spirited'.
-Believe me those are not the words my mother uses ;-)
+I have described my childhood self as 'determined, independent, adventuresome and high-spirited'.
+Believe me, those are not the words my mother uses ;-)

 If you have a child who is very sensitive you could do some journaling now in a computer file (while it is fresh in you mind) to add to the pages later.
 Just leave some white space on the pages or put in poems that you can replace with the journaling.